 Graduates from a DLI in Quebec may apply for the Post-Graduation Work Permit after graduating from an eligible study program.

 Quebec Experience Program: Many international students who come to study in Quebec eventually become permanent residents of Canada through the Quebec Experience Class, also known as the Programme de l’expérience Québécoise, or PEQ.
 This program operates a stream targeted at international students in Quebec.
-Indeed, this is one of the most straightforward pathways for international students to immigrate to Canada permanently, as it does not require individuals to reach a point threshold and/or receive an invitation to apply.
+This pathway does not require individuals to reach a point threshold and/or receive an invitation to apply.

 Quebec Skilled Worker Program: If a student is finishing his or her studies in Quebec and holds a valid CAQ and study permit, he or she may be eligible to apply through the Quebec Skilled Worker Program (QSWP) as a cap-exempt applicant.
 Candidates who have studied in Quebec must have completed at least one half of an eligible study program and be ready to enter the workforce.
 The QSWP uses a points-based system to assess applications of individuals who wish to settle in the province.